Is Halong Bay Worth Visiting? Things to Consider + the Best Cruise

 A specialty seafood dish with shrimp on a cup like dish and flowers and peppers on the side.

-You can find many fish and seafood restaurants on shore, but the cruises also serve top of the line seafood.
-As someone who likes some fish and seafood, but not everything, I was really impressed with the quality and variety offered on our Halong Bay cruise.
+As someone who likes some fish and seafood, but not all kinds, I was really impressed with the quality and variety offered on our Halong Bay cruise.

 A woman with a gray lifejacket sits in a canoe looking at a large sheer rock formation.

 An overnight cruise in Halong Bay will give you the chance to experience quite a few activities in and around the bay.
-Most common activities include kayaking, swimming, visiting caves, visiting floating islands, and fishing.
+The most common activities include kayaking, swimming, visiting caves, visiting floating villages, and fishing.

 On our cruise to Halong Bay and Bai Tu Long Bay, we kayaked through the bay to a small, private beach, where we had the chance to relax on the beach and swim for an hour or two.